railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 In the upper part of the screen the user starts with the sign-in and sign-out times.
 The system enables the control of attendance day by day.
 The two buttons Sign in and Sign out enable the automatic completion of hours in the area to the left.
-These hours can be modified by employee, so it's not a true management control system.
+These hours can be modified by employee, so it is not a true management control system.

 The area to the bottom of the screen represents a sheet of the employee's time entries for the selected day.
 In total, this should comprise the number of hours worked in the company each day.
 This provides a simple verification that the whole day's attendance time has been coded in properly.

 The second tab of the timesheet :guilabel:`By day` gives the number of hours worked on the different projects.
-When there's a gap between the attendance and the timesheet entries, you can use the second tab to detect the days or the entries that haven't been correctly coded in.
+When there is a gap between the attendance and the timesheet entries, you can use the second tab to detect the days or the entries that have not been correctly coded in.

 .. figure::  images/timesheet_sheet_hours.png
    :scale: 50